This article originally appeared on VICE UK.

 For Segger at least, the wrist was a nightmare.
 “I have to say personally my most painful tattoo I’ve ever had was my wrists, and I’ve had both arms fully covered!
 Not a very common complaint, but for me it was like someone cutting my hands off at the joint.
 Sickening!”

 In conclusion, everywhere has the potential to be sore.
-Skin type and body type are among the variables that can have an affect on how well you hack it.
+Skin type and body type are among the variables that can have an effect on how well you hack it.
 “Every person is different when it comes to pain," Segger says, "Tolerances and thresholds vary from person to person.
 Even sometimes factors such as age and sex can contribute, in general terms.”